Alex23925/r3f-tank-ts/README.md

+# Heading 1

-This repo is for me to accustom to typescript, react, and react three fiber all at the same time by converting my orginal r3f tank with typescript instead.
+This repo is for me to accustom to typescript, react, and react three fiber all at the same time by converting my original r3f tank with typescript instead.

 ## Intro

-This project is from the threejs fundamentals scene graph page [https://threejsfundamentals.org/threejs/lessons/threejs-scenegraph.html] that I implented with react three fiber, react and now typescript.
+This project is from the threejs fundamentals scene graph page [https://threejsfundamentals.org/threejs/lessons/threejs-scenegraph.html] that I created with react three fiber, react and now typescript.

 ## Getting Started